KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/distributed-cognition-diagnostic-absence.md

 The value of the myth is not that it replaces analysis.

-Its value is that it preserves the felt truth of structural obstruction.
+Its value is that it preserves the felt veracity of structural obstruction.

 Where clinical language may say "maladaptation," the myth says "you are encountering a governed field."